 Tournament Goals and Objectives

 As the second largest tourist event on the island behind Carnival, the Paradise Jam provides an important boost to the local economy and tourism trade.
 The two-week, 16-team tournament brings in an estimated 1500 people to the island who are spending their tourism dollars on hotels, restaurants, transportation, services, and island memorabilia.
 The addition of national television coverage serves to attract even more tourism interest.

-Education and youth involvement are also encouraged via the Paradise Jam tournament.
-Promotion of the game of basketball to the youth of St. Thomas is achieved through basketball clinics administrated by the participating college coaches or tournament staff.
+Education and youth involvement are also encouraged at the Paradise Jam tournament.
+Promotion of the game of basketball to the youth of St. Thomas is achieved through basketball clinics administrated by tournament staff.
 During the tournament itself, local high school youth are recruited as junior staff members to assist the tournament administrators in running many aspects of the tournament.
 The youth learn about service, sales, hospitality, media relations and many other skills as they work side by side with experienced staff members.
 Other youths participate in steel pan bands, school bands, and dance performances during half-time game entertainment.
 These young community members are an integral part of the success of the Paradise Jam tournament, while also learning valuable lessons in service, performance and organization.